-I was embarking on the second half of my Holland America Alaska Land and Sea adventure—the “sea” portion of my journey, and I couldn’t help but gape at the 10-deck profile of the Westerdam rising above the Seward pier.
+I was embarking on the second half of my Holland America Alaska Land and Sea adventure—the “sea” portion of my journey––and I couldn’t help but gape at the 10-deck Westerdam rising above the Seward pier.
 In the cruise industry, the Westerdam is considered a mid-sized vessel and carries a maximum of 2100 passengers.
 For me it was huge.
 I was on a trip of firsts: my first time to Alaska and the first on a big ship cruise.
 I had no idea what to expect.